-What Is The Difference Between Standard and Flat Rate Shipping?
+What Is The Difference Between Standard & Flat Rate Shipping?

 In eCommerce logistics, the type of shipping and related costs play an essential role in the overall delivery process.
 In this context, both sellers and customers need to have a fair idea about shipping, their features, and other factors that need to be analyzed.
 There are two major types – standard shipping and flat rate shipping when we talk about shipping methods.
 What exactly are the differences between the two, and how will you distinguish between them?
 Read on to gather a more precise idea.

-What do You Mean by Flat Rate and Standard Rate Shipping?
+What Do You Mean By Flat Rate & Standard Rate Shipping?

 Flat Rate Shipping: It denotes a regular shipping rate applicable for all types of shipping boxes and packages, irrespective of the weight, size, and other dimensions.

 Standard Rate Shipping: It denotes that the rate of the shipping differs according to the weight, size, and other related dimensions of the box or the package.

-How Can You Differentiate Between Flat Rate and Standard Rate Shipping?
+How Can You Differentiate Between Flat Rate & Standard Rate Shipping?